kubernetes-sigs/cluster-api/docs/proposals/20260706-independent-worker-topology-versions.md

 1. **Independent control-plane vs. worker upgrades.** As a cluster admin, I want to upgrade the control plane without forcing a (potentially disruptive) worker upgrade that must be coordinated with tenants.
-2. **Per-group upgrade scheduling.** As a cluster admin, I have multiple worker groups for different purposes (e.g. inference vs. training) that need different upgrade timing in the same cluster.
+2. **Per-group upgrade scheduling.** As a cluster admin, I have multiple MachineDeployments/MachinePools for different purposes (e.g. inference vs. training) that need different upgrade timing in the same cluster.
-3. **No cluster-wide freeze.** As a cluster admin with many/large worker groups, I don't want every other group frozen while one group's multi-day rollout runs.
+3. **No cluster-wide freeze.** As a cluster admin with many/large MD/MPs, I don't want every other MD/MP frozen while one MD/MP's multi-day rollout runs.
-4. **Smaller blast radius.** As a cluster admin, I want to upgrade one worker group first to validate the change before rolling it out cluster-wide.
+4. **Smaller blast radius.** As a cluster admin, I want to upgrade one MD/MP first to validate the change before rolling it out cluster-wide.

 ### API Changes